bgoodwine/HDF5/docs/README.md

 ![](./column_wise.png)

 Say for this dataset with `(A, 1)` dimensional chunks, you want to access one row of data, seen in orange above.
 To access that small square of orange data in the chunk, you have to read the entire chunk into the chunk cache before you can read in the small portion of data that you actually want to access.
-So, to access the just one row, you would actually have to read in the entire file from disk!
+So, to access just one row, you would actually have to read in the entire file from disk!

 ![](./row_wise.png)